 The best graphics, the best Intel Core i7 processor, 8 GB of RAM, and a cooling system that can handle it all.
 This laptop is the ultimate gaming experience.

 Everything you can want from a laptop with the portability of a tablet, all for an unbeatable price.

-I hope this list was helpful.
-Remember, parts of this list are subjective, and while these are my top 5 best laptops under $800, you might conduct some of your own research and find that you disagree.
-I encourage you to use the information from this article and your new-found knowledge of computers to do your own research and make your own decision.
+We hope this list is helpful.
+Remember, parts of this list are subjective, and while these are our top 5 best laptops under $800, you might conduct some of your own research and find that you disagree.
+We encourage you to use the information from this article and your new-found knowledge of computers to do your own research and make your own decision.